Gooseberry Sound Studios: History

 It originally opened in around 1968 as 'Studio 19' as a 4-track demo recording studio, before becoming an 8-track demo recording studio in mid-1972.
 By 1976, the studio had moved to 16-track and then moved to 24-track in 1980.

 One of the first successful recordings at Gooseberry was in 1974 by 15-year old Louisa Mark with a cover version of "Caught You in a Lie" by Robert Parker.
 The song, seen as the first lovers rock single, was a hit with reggae audiences and sold 10,000 copies in the first week of its release in June 1975.

 Between 17 and 28 January 1977, punk band Sex Pistols recorded some demos at the studio which were the last recordings together by the original members of the band.
 These demos include "Pretty Vacant", "God Save the Queen" and "E.M.I."
 One of the most well-known albums recorded at Gooseberry was Replicas by Tubeway Army, with their hit single "Are "Friends" Electric?".
 The album was recorded between December 1978 and January 1979.
+Robert Plant in the 2025 documentary "Becoming Led Zeppelin", revealed that Gooseberry was the location of the band's first ever rehearsal where they played "Train Kept A-Rollin" among other songs over a 2-hour session, however, they did not record there.

 The studios closed in around the mid-1990s.